Public Relations Specialist

 |Writer or Editor||Produces or evaluates content for publication|

-Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited April 4, 2017).
+Sources: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook; Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited September 13, 2018).